Eiekama/15-466-f25-game2/README.md

-# (TODO: your game's title)
+# Magical Girl Dash Dash

-Author: (TODO: your name)
+Author: Jingxuan Chen

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: The game is basically Dino Run, but some obstacles require you to shoot projectiles to clear

 Screen Shot: